stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 but a list of other PSyData applications is provided at the end.
 The ``solutions`` directory contains working versions of the transformation scripts and a Makefile.
-If you are having problems, you can just copy the corresponding Makefile and python script into this directory.
+If you are having problems, you can look at the scripts and various makefiles in that directory.
+You can also directly invoke them using for example:

+    make -f solutions/Makefile.extract_one

 ## Step 1: Create a transformation script